Prof-M-s-Classroom/programming-assignment-1-samsk1nner/README.md

     to remove specified stops along their trip.

 Function #7: traverseForward O(n)
-    The runtime of traverseForwad is O(?) because every planet in the list must be accessed and printed.
+    The runtime of traverseForwad is O(n) because every planet in the list must be accessed and printed.
 The command team can use this operation for viewing what their journey has looked like from the start to see how far they have come.

 Function #8: traverseBackward O(n)